UVADS/orientation-technical/workshops/workshop-sql/README.md

 1. Introduction
 3. Preamble
 4. The Data Scientist Minimum for SQL
-5. Your first SQL project
+5. Your first SQL projects

 ## Introduction